KeyanSong/431-2018/slides/postclass/README.md

 - For those of you taking the course while you're taking 432, you'll need to get up to speed on logistic regression quickly.
 I built a [primer on logistic regression modeling in R], based on some material from old 432 notes.
 - You will need to purchase at least one book for that course, and it is Paul Rosenbaum's **Observation and Experiment: An Introduction to Causal Inference**.
 It is available, for instance, at Amazon.com in both Kindle and Hardcover editions, the more expensive of which is $25 at this writing.
 - Dr. Love will be away January 14-18, so the first class meeting will be **Thursday 2018-01-23** starting at 8:30 AM.
-  - I intend to start addressing emailed questions about 500 around 2019-01-07.

 ## Dr. Love's Availability